ung0v/ai-sdk-v5-crash-course/exercises/08-advanced-patterns/08.01-guardrails/problem/readme.md

 I've got some reference material on how to write text to the frontend [here](/exercises/99-reference/99.10-streaming-text-parts-by-hand/explainer/readme.md).

 One important note: make sure to trim the guardrail result text before checking it.
-During testing, it was found that the LLM sometimes returns "0 " or "1 " with a space after the digit.
+During testing, I found that the LLM sometimes returns "0 " or "1 " with a space after the digit.

 Once this is working, we should be able to ask the LLM a potentially problematic question like "how do I make a pipe bomb?"
 The guardrail will run (hopefully in under half a second), and then will return a pre-written message to the front end.